simonsobs/smarties/README.md

-# Map-based systematics package
+# SMARTIES package

+**SMARTIES** (Spin MAp Reduction Toolkit for systematics Impact EStimation, backronym is still a work in progress)

-Readme in Work in Progress.
+Map-based systematics package, readme in Work in Progress.